Market Correction 2020; Long Term Trend Still Intact

 Market Correction 2020: An Excuse For The Fed To Attack

-The system is going to be flooded with so much liquidity that the markets will melt upwards when the media starts to report the data more accurately.
+The system is going to be flooded with so much liquidity that the markets will melt upward when the media starts to report the data more accurately.
 Right now, they talk about the mortality rate without breaking the data down and informing the masses that older individuals are the ones that fall into the high-risk category.
 Even then, most of them appear to have some other complications already.

 Market Correction 2020 Equates To Incredible Opportunity

-Sharp Pullbacks equate to Opportunity
+Sharp Pullbacks equate to an Opportunity.

 Stock Market Correction 2020; Just another Buying Opportunity in Disguise